-ReConnect Program Requirements (continued)
+FY2022 Funding Opportunity Announcement Requirements (continued)

-- 3. It is the applicants' responsibility to obtain all necessary federal, tribal, state, and local governmental permits and approvals necessary for the proposed work to be constructed. - Permits are not required at the time the application is submitted. - However, we encourage pre-application meetings with land management agencies. - State laws may be more restrictive and time consuming than federal. - 4.
-Applicants will be required to cooperate with the granting agencies in identifying feasible measures to reduce or avoid any identified adverse environmental impacts. - 5.
-Expanding use of the National Programmatic Agreement (NPA) authority under ReConnect.
+- 3. It is the applicants' responsibility to obtain all necessary federal, tribal, state, and local governmental permits and approvals necessary for the proposed work to be constructed. - Permits are not required at the time the application is submitted. - However, we encourage pre-application meetings with land management agencies. - 4.
+Applicants will be required to cooperate with the granting agencies in identifying feasible measures to reduce or avoid any identified adverse environmental impacts.

+5. Expanding use of the National Programmatic Agreement (NPA) authority under ReConnect.

-Rural Development Environmental Requirements
+RD Environmental Requirements